All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

-As with all the books in the Realm series, this book dovetails into the previous one.
+As with all the books in the Realm series, this book dovetails into the previous one, but there is less overlap than there was between books 1 and 2.
 In A Touch of Velvet, Velvet Aldridge is kidnapped, and her youngest sister, Cashémere, insists on being a part of Velvet’s rescue.
 Unfortunately, the man sent to fetch her, Marcus Wellston, finds her brazen demands a sign of her immaturity.
 His opinion of her should not matter to Cashémere, but it does.

 Permit me to set up how all this comes about.
 Velvet Aldridge is the eldest of her sisters.
-She and her twin sisters, Satiné and Cashémere, were farmed out to relatives when their parents are killed in a suspicious carriage accident.
-Velvet went to live with the Duke of Thornhill’s family.
+She and her younger twin sisters, Satiné and Cashémere, were farmed out to relatives when their parents were killed in what could only be termed as a “suspicious” carriage accident.
+Velvet was sent to live with the Duke of Thornhill’s family.
 Satiné remained with her maternal uncle, Lord Ashton, a man who pampered her, while Cashémere is left with her paternal uncle, the man who inherited her father’s title and a man who metes out rough punishments in the name of religion.
-The sisters are strangers, meeting once a year or less over the years apart.
+The sisters are strangers, meeting once a year or less.
+They have been separated since they were small children.
 Cashé is further removed for she resides in Scotland, rather than England.

-However, Viscount Averette did bring Cashémere to England when he learned of the Duke of Thornhill’s death.
-He is unaware of Brantley Fowler’s ascension to his father’s title when he arrives on the duke’s threshold.
-The Averettes permit Cashé limited social interactions with Thornhill’s Realm friends, but she does strike up a connection with Aidan Kimbolt, Viscount Lexford.
+However, Viscount Averette, her father’s brother and her guardian, did bring Cashémere to England when he learned of the Duke of Thornhill’s death.
+At the time, he was unaware of Brantley Fowler’s ascension to his father’s title when Averette arrives on the duke’s threshold.
+During their stay with Thornhill, Averette permits Cashé limited social interactions with Thornhill’s Realm friends, but she does strike up a connection with Aidan Kimbolt, Viscount Lexford.

 Now, here is the catch.
 Although I originally planned to match Cashémere with Lexford, as I wrote the series, I realized she would be a better match for Marcus Wellston, the acting Earl of Berwick.
-(His elder brother has Downs syndrome [not a term used in the Regency period] and Marcus operates as the “Regent” of the title and his brother’s guardian.)
+(His elder brother has Downs syndrome [not a term used in the Regency period, but the condition, nevertheless] and Marcus operates as the “Regent” of the title and his brother’s guardian.)
 Therefore, I set up this scene at the end of Book 2 where the twins decide to pretend to be each other.
-Wellston thinks he wants a docile wife, such as Satiné, and Lexford is attracted to Cashémere’s enthusiasm for life, for he has been surrounded by death so much of his life.
-Needless to say, Wellston’s plans are thwarted by his natural attraction to Cashémere’s determination to survive.
+Wellston thinks he wants a docile wife, such as Satiné, and Lexford is attracted to Cashémere’s enthusiasm for life, for he has been surrounded by death for many years.
+Obviously, Wellston’s plans are thwarted by his natural attraction to Cashémere’s determination to survive.
 The story includes a scene where the girls are trapped in a glass cone by one of Shaheed Mir’s henchmen.
 Mir believes one of the Realm has stolen a fist sized emerald, and he means to have it back, even if he must kill all the Realm’s family members to do so.
 That is merely one of the twists and turns of the story as it leads our hero and heroine together.

 A Touch of Cashémere: Book 3 of the Realm Series